juniormfreitas/react-container/README.md

-# react-container
+# wordpress-container
-Docker environment to create a React project
+Docker environment to create a Wordpress project